PhyAVBench: A Challenging Audio Physics-Sensitivity Benchmark for Physically Grounded Text-to-Audio-Video Generation: Evaluation

-PhyAVBench is specifically designed to evaluate the audio–physical grounding capability of T2AV generation models.
-In current T2AV settings, two primary paradigms are considered, i.e., text-to-video (T2V) and image-to-video (I2V) generation, both of which generate audio jointly with the visual content conditioned on text prompts.
-In addition, PhyAVBench is applicable to assessing the audio–physical grounding ability of video-to-audio (V2A) models.
+PhyAVBench is specifically designed to evaluate the audio-physical grounding capability of audio-video generation models.
+In current settings, two primary paradigms are considered, i.e., T2AV and I2AV generation, both of which generate audio jointly with the visual content conditioned on text prompts.
+In addition, PhyAVBench applies to assessing the audio-physical grounding ability of V2A models.
 We do not consider traditional text-to-voiceless video or audio-to-video generation tasks.
+We evaluate both SOTA commercial and open-source T2AV~\cite{sora2,veo3.1,seedance1.5pro,Kling-V2-6,Wan2.6,liu2026javisdit++,liu2025javisdit,low2025ovi,hacohen2026ltx}, I2AV~\cite{wang2025universe,team2026mova,low2025ovi,hacohen2026ltx}, and representative V2A~\cite{zhang2024foleycrafter,shan2025hunyuanvideo,cheng2025mmaudio,liu2025thinksound} models.